Investing in IoT and Augmented Reality with PTC Inc.

 In June of last year, PTC Inc. and Rockwell Automation entered into a strategic partnership which involved Rockwell purchasing $1 billion of PTC shares with Rockwell Automation’s Chairman and CEO, Blake Moret, joining PTC’s board of directors.
 The announcement talked about how PTC plans to integrate their IoT and AR products into Rockwell’s industrial automation platform which allows both companies to cross-sell products across their mutual customer bases.
 The investment by Rockwell constitutes an approximate 8.4% ownership interest in PTC.
 Rockwell has some skin in the game now, and this vote of confidence bodes well for PTC shareholders since it could hint at an outright acquisition down the road once the platforms have demonstrated that they can play well together.

 Investing in disruptive technologies can be problematic.
 On one hand, we can look for pure-play opportunities where we can maximize our exposure to any one technology theme.
 Companies like Illumina might be a good example of this where you’re putting all your eggs in one basket – genetic sequencing machines.
 On the other hand, we can invest in companies that have a portfolio of disruptive technologies they’re targeting.
 One example would be Nvidia where we’re getting exposure to multiple themes like AI chips, gaming, and blockchain.
-PTC is a company that has some cash cows (CAD and PLM) that can be used to support high-growth areas like IoT and AR, resulting in a product suite where each offering compliments the others.
+PTC is a company that has some cash cows (CAD and PLM) that can be used to support high-growth areas like IoT and AR, resulting in a product suite where each offering complements the others.
 Top it all off with interest from a bigger player like Rockwell Automation, and you have a very interesting stock which provides diversified exposure to multiple disruptive technology themes.